Methadone vs. Suboxone®: What’s the Difference?

 • Less research on long-term effects available

-There is no clear winner between methadone vs. Suboxone® when it comes to side effects.
-While the symptoms you might experience will certainly be less severe than you would feel when going through withdrawals, it’s good to be aware of what you might expect.
+There is no clear winner between methadone vs. Suboxone when it comes to side effects.
+The symptoms you might experience from medication will certainly be less severe than you would feel when going through withdrawals.
+Still, it’s wise to be aware of what you might expect.
 The most common side effects of methadone are:

 • Fatigue